 With many businesses embracing remote working, many employees are now working from home.
 Whilst this has its advantages, this can have a toll on employees' mental health and wellbeing, creating feelings of isolation, loneliness and disconnection.

-For managers navigating a team through this shift, protecting your mental health, and that of your employees is paramount during this uncertain time.
+For managers with a remote team, protecting your mental health, and that of your employees is paramount.
 We take you through the practical steps that can be taken to safeguard the wellbeing of your team when working remotely.